dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 - Secret - a symmetric encryption key shared by a pair of Sender and Receiver devices, used to encrypt Provisioning Information stored on the Relay server.
 Secret stays the same for the entire credential transfer flow (one Secret per complete transfer).
 Provisioning Information stored on Relay server is always encrypted using the Secret.
 In Stateful flow all information exchanged by Sender and Receiver devices through Relay server is encrypted with the same Secret.
 Thus, effectively, Secret has a one-to-one relation with the mailbox.

 - Credential Vertical - The broad industry vertical that the credential belongs to.
+For example, the credential could belong to the car or home vertical.

 API parameters: